Do you think that we humans have an inherent ability to control our budget while we travel? I’m definitely a firm believer of that.

 ⬆︎Another Isthmus Peak view

 Most of our destinations were free.
 We stayed away from cities as much as we can.
 You are more compelled to spend when things are available.
 That’s how consumerism works.
 Out of sight, out of mind.
 Nature is free, make the most out of it.

 When I booked the Milford Cruise in winter, they were having deals.
 With every purchase of the Go Orange boat cruise ticket, one can be entitled to a free jetboat ride in Queenstown.
 Yes!
 Yes, please!

 There are always deals in New Zealand to help you enjoy New Zealand at the same time save money.
 A good website would be bookme.com.
 It was this website that I booked my skydiving activity.
 Just make sure that you’re always keeping an eye out for cheap deals!

 10. Winter is cheaper than summer

 ⬆︎Traveling in winter in our Apollo motorhome.
 Look at the autumn colours!

 Everything is cheaper in winter.
 That includes motorhome rentals, holiday parks and activity bookings.
-In summer, not only was it crowded, things were more expensive as well.
-Places get filled up very quickly and people everywhere you go!
+In summer, not only will it be crowded, things were more expensive as well.
+Places get filled up very quickly and you see people everywhere you go!

 Of course, if it seemed too good to be true, it probably has its reasons to be.
 It can be extremely cold and painful to travel in winter.
 It rains sometimes and you will have to bear the excruciating pain when a breeze passes by.
 To balance it all out – you get to witness snow, like my parents did for the first time in their lives.